Gear Reviews8 min read

 • In the UK, the Highway Code requires dogs to be suitably restrained during travel.

-Even where there is no specific law, an unrestrained pet involved in an accident can affect insurance claims and liability.
+Even where there's no specific law, an unrestrained pet involved in an accident can wreck insurance claims.
+It also creates huge liability issues.
 Restraining your dog is simply good practice regardless of jurisdiction.

 Quick Comparison

 If crash safety is your top priority, choose the Sleepypod Clickit Sport or the Kurgo Enhanced Strength Tru-Fit.
-These are the only products on this list with independent crash-test certification, and they represent the best protection you can buy.
+These are the only products on this list with independent crash-test certification.
+They represent the absolute best protection you can buy.

 If you have a small dog and want a booster seat for comfort and visibility, pair any of the booster options above with a crash-tested harness and tether.
-A booster seat alone is a containment device, not a safety device.
+A booster seat alone is a containment device.
+It's not a safety device.

 Your dog depends on you to make smart decisions about their safety.
-A quality car restraint is one of the most straightforward investments you can make to protect them on every ride.
+A quality car restraint is one of the most straightforward investments you can make.
+It protects them on every single ride.

 Enjoyed this article?